utahraul/JavaScript/README.md

 # JavaScript
+EN - Some exercises in Javascript from the book 'http://eloquentjavascript.net'.
-Ejercicios JavaScript a partir del libro 'http://eloquentjavascript.net' y de otros sitios web.
+ES - Ejercicios en JavaScript a partir del libro 'http://eloquentjavascript.net'.